Loading player for https://video.vt.edu/media/Summer+Veterinary+Student+Research+Program+(SVSRP)/1_mhg8hld9...

 • SVSRP trainees receive a stipend by direct deposit to their designated bank account.
 Historically, stipends have been equivalent to the amount specified by the annual NIH Ruth Kirschstein National Service Award standard.

-• Travel, lodging, and meals for the Washington, D.C., trip and the National Veterinary Scholars Symposium are reimbursed.
+• Travel, lodging, and meals for the Washington, D.C., trip and the National Veterinary Scholars Symposium will be covered by the program.

 Tentative timeline